 Doing this is helpful, and you will attract others on the list, but it’s so helpful to focus on the ones really want what you have.

 Name That New “Baby”

 Now it’s time to pick a name for your business.
 Make sure this fits your customer, not only what makes you feel good.
 We have this step after you decide what your business will sell and who you will sell it to for a reason…

 Keep in mind, will your customers know what you do from the name you pick?
-You can read more on naming your business here.
+You can read more about naming your business here.

 Where Can I Find Your Business?

 Here are a few examples of places you can sell.
-Be sure to reserve them all with your name, even if you don’t plan to use it right now.
+Be sure to reserve them all with your name, even if you don’t plan to use them right now.